 Under the screen is a circular touchpad that cycles through the data feed.
 It’s not a button, and only requires a tap to operate.
 Get to the heart rate screen and it’ll start taking a measurement automatically.
 It’s an optical monitor, much like that used on other smartphones and wearables, mounted on the underside of the core.
 The company recommends that you wear the Mi Band 2 tightly against the skin when taking a reading.
 This is a good idea.
 I activated it by accident quite often, and due to it being loose on my wrist, I wasn’t getting any result.
 Although it can be used automatically during the night for improved sleep tracking, there’s no profile to use the heart rate sensor during a workout, except by starting it manually.

 Xiaomi’s official Mi app is compatible with Android and iOS, so regardless of the phone you use, the Mi Band 2 should work fine.
 It operated without a problem on both an iPhone 6S Plus and a Samsung Galaxy S7 Edge originally, and with an iPhone 7 Plus for our later tests.
-While there were connection issues during our first review with the iOS app, these have been cured, and it synced and updated without a problem on the iPhone 7 Plus.
-The app has also been regularly updated throughout the last year, mostly with bug fixes and performance improvements.
+While there were connection issues during our first review with the iOS app, these have been cured, and it synced and updated without a problem on the

 The app is quite basic.
 It collects data from the band and collates it in a series of graphs, one for steps and activity, the other for sleep.
 These are then put into historical graphs covering the day, week, and month.
 Significant exercise periods are highlighted each day, with the time, distance, and calories burned all shown.
 Sleep gets a similar treatment, with the amount of time spent in bed, a deep- and light-sleep phase split, and the time you went to sleep and woke up.